 4.6.
 Refusal of service

-Providers can refuse services where there are safety concerns, or there is evidence to suggest that participants are not eligible for the FaRS service.
-Refer to section 4.1 for detail on participant eligibility.
+Service providers can refuse services, where there are safety concerns, or there is evidence to suggest that participants are not eligible for the CaPS service.
+Refer to Section 4.1 for detail on participant eligibility.

 4.7.
 Safety